 Turn unresolved customer issues into brand-strengthening customer experiences.
-Once the data collection and data response have been systematically utilized, you can start to respond to the customer personally.
-With Qualtrics Dynamic Closed-Loop Follow-Up, you can automatically identify and prioritize customer issues based on customer satisfaction scores or keywords, trigger real-time notifications of pressing issues to frontline staff, and give managers visibility so they can track issues through resolution.
+Once the data collection and data response have been systematically utilised, you can start to respond to the customer personally.
+With Qualtrics Dynamic Closed-Loop Follow-Up, you can automatically identify and prioritise customer issues based on customer satisfaction scores or keywords, trigger real-time notifications of pressing issues to frontline staff, and give managers visibility so they can track issues through resolution.
 Imagine being able to not only collect feedback from customers but let them know individually what your plan is to resolve their issues through outbound calls or emails.
 This creates happy and loyal customers.

-For this to be truly successful you will need to make sure your CX system and your call center/ticketing system are talking to each other.
+For this to be truly successful you will need to make sure your CX system and your call centre/ticketing system are talking to each other.
 Once the technical integrations are in place the next step is process creation.
 What happens when you find a detractor in your NPS survey?
 Make sure you have a process for finding the right person to reach out and they have the power to fix the issue your customer is facing.